-- Undiversified option and may be inappropriate from a financial perspective - Employee relation problems may surface if stock value declines - Must satisfy the fiduciary requirement for prudence - Show that it is for the best interest of the participant - Still need to offer alternative options - Employee may have their livelihood and savings tied to the well being of the company - Exposure to business risk - Should dividends be paid to employees as cash which may be different from the plan objective of providing retirement income - (b) Describe the fiduciary obligations of XYZ Co. with respect to the investment options offered under a qualified defined contribution pension plan. - Responsible for structuring appropriate investment programs - Follow regulatory constraints - Make sure fees are reasonable - o Allow timely changes - Selecting suitable investment managers - Monitoring investment performance - Communicating critical investment provisions to employees - o Educating employees about retirement, investment strategies/income - o Ensure that employees are able to manage investment decisions - Discharge its duties solely in the interests of plan participants and their beneficiaries - Make decisions that are best for participants - o Loyalty - Act honestly and in good faith - Standard of care - Exercise care, diligence and skill that a person of ordinary prudence would exercise - Prudent portfolio rule - Overall reasonable level of risk the plan should undertake as a whole and the appropriate level of diversification of the entire pension fund - Ensure investment decisions are based on sufficient information and sound judgment, not necessarily to guarantee a certain level of performance - Responsible for the proper selection and retention of external fiduciaries (delegating specific investment authority to outside professionals) - Prudently select and monitor investment advisor services (if offered)
+- Undiversified option and may be inappropriate from a financial perspective - Employee relation problems may surface if stock value declines - Employer contributions invested in company stock at the employer's discretion are not eligible for the Section 404 (c) safe harbor provisions - Plan sponsors who permit employee contributions to be in invested in company stock must comply with SEC registration and reporting requirements - Must satisfy the fiduciary requirement for prudence - O Show that it is for the best interest of the participant - o Still need to offer alternative options - Employee may have their livelihood and savings tied to the well being of the company - o Exposure to business risk - Should dividends be paid to employees as cash which may be different from the plan objective of providing retirement income - (b) Describe the fiduciary obligations of XYZ Co. with respect to the investment options offered under a qualified defined contribution pension plan. - Responsible for structuring appropriate investment programs - o Follow regulatory constraints - o Make sure fees are reasonable - o Allow timely changes - Selecting suitable investment managers - Monitoring investment performance - Communicating critical investment provisions to employees - o Educating employees about retirement, investment strategies/income - o Ensure that employees are able to manage investment decisions - Discharge its duties solely in the interests of plan participants and their beneficiaries - o Make decisions that are best for participants - Loyalty - Act honestly and in good faith - Standard of care - Exercise care, diligence and skill that a person of ordinary prudence would exercise - Prudent portfolio rule - Overall reasonable level of risk the plan should undertake as a whole and the appropriate level of diversification of the entire pension fund

-- Identify, disclose, and manage any conflict of interest - Ensure the SIP&P is in place and well documented "CAP" or "CAPSA" guidelines - Stay current on developments that have a significant impact on the elements of good governance - Continue to ensure investment options remain appropriate - Provide ongoing communication to employees on changes relating to the plan - Provide sufficient notice if any changes are being made to the investment options
+- Ensure investment decisions are based on sufficient information and sound judgement, not necessarily to guarantee a certain level of performance - Responsible for the proper selection and retention of external fiduciaries (delegating specific investment authority to outside professionals) - Prudently select and monitor investment advisor services (if offered) - Identify, disclose, and manage any conflict of interest - Ensure the SIP&P is in place and well documented - o "CAP" or "CAPSA" guidelines - Stay current on developments that have a significant impact on the elements of good governance - o Continue to ensure investment options remain appropriate - o Provide ongoing communication to employees on changes relating to the plan - o Provide sufficient notice if any changes are being made to the investment options